Surf Forecasts:

 The Lowdown

-Alright folks, Rusty here.
-Let’s have a look at what’s cooking for The Rivermouth over the next couple of weeks.
+Alright, Rusty here.
+Let's break down what we're looking at for the next couple of weeks.

 Rusty.